Chapter 16 – Critical Incident Management Plan

 This manual establishes the Critical Incident Management and Continuity of Operations Plans (see V-16.13 Additional Resources below) for The University of Iowa and assigns responsibilities for the development, implementation, and maintenance of the plan.

-The Critical Incident Management Plan applies to all units of The University of Iowa and, as applicable, to The University of Iowa Hospitals and Clinics.
+The Critical Incident Management Plan applies to all units of The University of Iowa and, as applicable, to the University of Iowa Hospitals & Clinics.
 This plan is the basic framework for critical incident preparedness.
 It is not intended to cover every unit's individual needs.
 Therefore, we encourage any unit to supplement this plan to suit its own needs while remaining in compliance with this plan.

-All requests for procedural changes, suggestions, or recommendations should be submitted in writing to the Assistant Vice President and Director of Public Safety; the Vice President for Student Life; or the President.
+All requests for procedural changes, suggestions, or recommendations should be submitted in writing to the Assistant Vice President for Campus Safety; the Vice President for Student Life; or the President.

 - The University of Iowa shall conduct continuous planning to minimize the risk of personal injury and property loss from critical incidents; shall cooperate with public bodies and agencies charged with disaster control; and shall take necessary and prudent steps to assure continuity of operations and restoration of normal activities as quickly as possible following an emergency or a disaster.
-Questions or comments about this plan shall be directed to the Department of Public Safety, 319-335-5022 or https://police.uiowa.edu.
+Questions or comments about this plan shall be directed to the Department of Emergency Management, 319-335-5022 or https://safety.uiowa.edu/emergency-management.

 - The University of Iowa is committed to supporting the welfare of its students, faculty, staff, and visitors.
 Preparing a campus critical incident management plan and allocating resources to respond to possible emergencies is one way in which the University offers this support.
 The plan is fashioned in accordance with appropriate laws, regulations, and policies that govern crisis/emergency preparedness, and reflects the best and most current thinking in this area.